fukurosan/Jhaystack/docs/clustering.md

 > ## Range

 Range allows you to query for ranges of values, for example numbers and dates.
 This cluster requires that you specify a field to be used.
-The index will then map all values on these field, and allow you to retrieve all documents using greater than/less than operators.
-The cluster internally uses a form of binary search, so beware that it does not have a constant lookup time.
+The index will map all values on the field, and allow you to retrieve all documents using greater than/less than operators.
+Beware that the cluster does not have a constant lookup time.

+This strategy does not require a built index.

 The following options can be configured at **build time**:
  - **field**